Posted on March 22, 2019 by

 - User behavior in terms of the filters they use in their category pages

 - Cart abandonment data to understand the product, brand, and/or price preferences of visitors

 Theoretically, this would seem like a straightforward task of identifying gaps between search queries & existing pages and then creating category pages for those.
-However, manually creating a category page on Magento or any other eCommerce platforms is a painstaking process, with each page taking a minimum of 30 – 60 minutes.
+However, manually creating a category page on Magento or any other eCommerce platform is a painstaking process, with each page taking a minimum of 30 – 60 minutes.
 Does automating the category page creation and generating hundreds of such pages, the Amazon way, within seconds sound exciting?
 Talk to us today to learn more.